 The Lost Patient Log

-As we discussed here, the Lost Patient Log is the perfect tool for identifying active patients who don’t have any future appointments on the schedule (see the column on the right in the screenshot below).
+As we discussed in this blog post, the Lost Patient Log is the perfect tool for identifying active patients who don’t have any future appointments on the schedule.
 That way, you can peruse the list and target patients who may be MIA.

 The Productivity Report

 In addition to displaying the number of patients each therapist has seen as well as the types of documents they have completed, WebPT’s productivity report provides the raw number of cancellations and no-shows.
-While you can’t dive deeper into that aspect of the report just yet, WebPT is preparing to launch an all-new analytics tool that will enable therapists, administrators, and owners to gain a much more thorough understanding of their patients’ attendance patterns.
-Stay tuned to the WebPT Blog—and your inbox—for more information about that launch, which will take place later this year.
+You can dive even deeper into this aspect of the report with WebPT’s Analytics tool.
+This tool enables therapists, administrators, and owners to gain a much more thorough understanding of their patients’ attendance patterns.

 Okay, so when we get down to brass tacks, this was actually way more than four tips.
 Still, I hope you found them valuable.
 And I want more!
 What’s your advice for reducing no-shows?
 What experiences do you have with the aforementioned tips?